cafalchio/mea_analysis/README.md

----
-title: "Mea analysis"
-fig_width: 6
-fig_height: 4
----
+# Preprocessing and analysis of Multi Electrode Recordings from Human Slices

+# Intro

+# Methodology

+# How to use

-# mea_analysis
+# Requirements
-LFP and single cell preprocessing and analysis

 ![Scheme figure](https://github.com/cafalchio/mea_analysis/blob/main/mea.png?raw=true)